dsu-arl/pace-python-dojo/conditionals/logical-operators/DESCRIPTION.md

 ```

 5. Test your code with `python yourFile.py`
-6. Verify your solution with `verify yourFile.py`
+6. Verify your solution with `/challenge/verify yourFile.py`